akeneo/pim-api-docs/content/guides/erp-connection/step2-analyze-erp-data.md

 From the products that are already in your ERP solution, only a portion of data needs to be imported into the PIM.
 It’s usually not necessary to replicate the ERP content into the PIM.
 What drives the choice to import such a portion of the existing data structure is Julia's needs: retrieving product identifiers, names, descriptions, etc.

-As we have seen together in the [introduction of this guide](introduction.html), hot product information like prices, stock level, supply-chain specific data, etc. : In most of cases, these pieces of information do not need to be imported in a PIM.
+As we have seen together in the [introduction of this guide](introduction.html), hot product information like prices, stock levels, supply-chain specific data, etc. : In most cases, these pieces of information do not need to be imported in a PIM.

 ## Minimizing the need for mapping